gaborkukucska/TrippleEffect/README.md

     *   Edit `.env` and add your API keys (OpenAI, OpenRouter, GitHub PAT, Tavily API Key).
     *   Set `MODEL_TIER` (`LOCAL`, `FREE` or `ALL`).
     *   **Note:** While local LLMs (via Ollama & LiteLLM) are supported, smaller models may currently exhibit reliability issues with long and complex instructions or tool use especially if hosted weak hardware.
 For more consistent results, using a robust external provider like OpenRouter (configured in `.env`) might yield better results at this stage.
-    *   Set `MODEL_TIER` (`LOCAL`, `FREE` or `ALL`).
-    *   **Note:** While local LLMs (via Ollama & LiteLLM) are supported, smaller models may currently exhibit reliability issues with long and complex instructions or tool use especially if hosted weak hardware.
-For more consistent results, using a robust external provider like OpenRouter (configured in `.env`) might yield better results at this stage.

 5.  **Configure Bootstrap Agents (Optional):**
     *   Edit `config.yaml` to define the behavior and conversation style of the Admin AI.
     *   Add any bootstrap agents beyond the default Admin AI & PM Agent.
     *   You can optionally specify a provider/model for Admin AI & PM Agent here, otherwise it will be auto-selected.
-    *   Edit `config.yaml` to define the behavior and conversation style of the Admin AI.
-    *   Add any bootstrap agents beyond the default Admin AI & PM Agent.
-    *   You can optionally specify a provider/model for Admin AI & PM Agent here, otherwise it will be auto-selected.

 6.  **Run the Application:**
     # Option 1: Use the run script (could be error some at times).
-6.  **Run the Application:**
-    # Option 1: Use the run script (could be error some at times).
     ```bash
     chmod +x run.sh
     ./run.sh
-    chmod +x run.sh
-    ./run.sh
     ```
     # Option 2: (Recommended) Run directly using Python
-    # Option 2: (Recommended) Run directly using Python
     ```bash
     python -m src.main
     ```
     *(Alternatively, for development with auto-reload, use `uvicorn src.main:app --reload --port 8000`, but be aware reload might interfere with agent state.)*
-    *(Alternatively, for development with auto-reload, use `uvicorn src.main:app --reload --port 8000`, but be aware reload might interfere with agent state.)*

-7.  **Access the UI:** Open your web browser to `http://localhost:8000`.
 7.  **Access the UI:** Open your web browser to `http://localhost:8000`.

 ## Development Status